People at home, work, in the community or nation can be

 With enough money, or social services, people may now feel they don't need neighbors anymore to help them.
 If that is true, is there any value in society of being affirming and friendly?

-If you sense the answer is yes, that it is still important to be kind and friendly beyond the December holiday season, attend this conversation about the importance of being friendly in the home, workplace, community, and as a nation as a whole.
+If you sense the answer is yes, that it is still important to be kind and friendly - beyond the brief December holiday season - you can attend this program about the importance of being friendly in the home, workplace, community, and as a nation as a whole.
+We can be affirming, friendly and kind, in a wise way, to solve our most pressing problems together.

 Would you like to be part of a weekly Community Conversation Club?
 It would be on a weekday or night.
 Join Sandy Hinden, author of 7 Keys to Love and facilitator of the Saturday Night Conversation Club in Huntington Village, and learn how he formed a conversation club four years ago to help people learn conversation skills, become less isolated, and be more social.

 A recent study in Britain found 75% of people were not friendly with neighbors.
 We need to help people have skills of conviviality, friendliness and cordiality for people to feel wellness.
 Become part of the regular group.
 Attend when you can.
 Tell your friends.
 Make a friend.
 Enjoy life more with people in the community.